NoahTerrellUCSD/cse15l-lab-report/labreport2.md

 Methods that are called: ``` .getPath.contains() ```  ``` .split() ```

 Explanation: For the second screenshot the methods that are used are the same ones in the first and have the same explanation as screenshot 1.

 Values of relevant fields and what they change to from the specific request in the screenshot:

-Values of relevant fields and what they change to from the specific request in the screenshot: